kevindawson/App-Midgen/README.md

     --output         change format
     --core           show perl core modules
-    --verbose        take a little peek as to what is going on --parent         show the base|parent includes as we find them --mojo           show the Mojo catch as we find them --noisy_children show them as we find them
+    --verbose        take a little peek as to what is going on --mojo           show the Mojo catch as we find them --noisy_children show them as we find them
     --twins          show twins as we find them